Interparking: History

 Interparking was founded in 1958 by Claude De Clercq in Brussels, Belgium.
 The company designed and built its first multi-level car park, Parking 58, for the 1958 Brussels World Expo.
 This project marked the beginning of its expansion in urban parking management.

 Over the following decades, Interparking expanded across Europe, operating in nine countries.
 In October 2024, the company signed a strategic agreement with Spanish parking operator Saba Infraestructuras.
 Following approval from European competition authorities, the integration was completed on 1 October 2025.
-With this merger, the combined group now operates in 16 countries, managing over 2,000 parking facilities and nearly 800,000 spaces, including its first operations in South America.
+With this merger, the combined group now operates in 15 countries, managing over 2,000 parking facilities and nearly 800,000 spaces, including its first operations in South America.

-History

 Formation

 Interparking began in 1958, emerging from the post-war economic boom in Brussels.
 The company's first parking facility, Parking 58, found success, accommodating stock market agents, theater-goers, and shoppers alike.
 This early demand led to the Belgian government's decision to rebuild the Mont des Arts district, including the Royal Library and a convention centre that needed a car park.
 Claude De Clercq, Interparking's founder, secured this contract, leading to the creation of the Albertine car park, which remains in operation today.